Panoramic view of the seating bowl at GEHA Field at Arrowhead Stadium in Kansas City, Missouri

 Search for more Kansas City hotels on Booking.com.

-Perhaps because it’s the land of fine barbecue, Kansas City is home to one of the finest tailgating scenes in the NFL, and the numerous giant parking lots surrounding Arrowhead Stadium lends itself to some epic parties.
+Perhaps because it’s the land of fine barbecue — and probably in large part because of the parking situation described above, as well — Kansas City is home to one of the finest tailgating scenes in the NFL, and the numerous giant parking lots surrounding Arrowhead Stadium lends itself to some epic parties.

 Long-time Chiefs fans have access to an “early arrival pass” that allows them to set up their tailgates up to 5½ hours before kickoff.
 The team also sells “private tailgate suites” — basically premium space with special privileges.

 If you can’t round up a few friends to hold a tailgate party, the Chiefs do hold a tailgate party for an admission price.
-Info can be found here.
+Called the Ford Tailgate District, it can be found between Arrowhead and Kauffman stadiums in Lot M.

 Or, just walk around — tailgating in K.C. is a communal experience like many football environments around the country, with footballs and frisbees flying about and adjacent groups merging to form large parties, so you’re bound to find someone welcoming enough to have you join them for a drink or a bite.